sx404/gekko/README.md

 - Gekko Cloud has a fair-use principle, share your trading signals (but keep your strategy private) and get access to foreign strategy signals and candles.
 Give and take.
 - Write new trading strategies by combining remote advices/candles with local trading strategy confirmations
 - Subscribe to fair-use, free or payed Gekko Cloud channels.
 Signal publishers determine the category and fee.
+- Execute your strategy signals multiple times for friends or family crypto accounts
 - Uses fast TCP socket connections, extended XMPP protocol standards

 ## Green Gekko Features